-The day before cooking, trim the excess fat off the brisket, apply olive oil.
+Season Brisket: The day before cooking, trim the excess fat off the brisket, apply olive oil to brisket.
 In a separate bowl, combine your dry rub ingredients, and liberally apply to the brisket.
-Leave in fridge overnight prior to cooking.
+Leave in fridge overnight prior to cooking covered in plastic wrap.

-Place brisket on the smoker (using large tongs) when the temperature is a consistent 250 degrees and insert your two zone meat probes.
+Smoke Brisket: Place brisket on the smoker (using large tongs) when the temperature is a consistent 250 degrees and insert your two-zone meat probes.
 One for the meat inserted into the flat, and one to monitor the ambient temperature of the cooking chamber.
 Smoke for up to six hours until it's ready to wrap.

-When the internal temperature of the brisket is 165 degrees you will carefully remove the brisket and place onto two pieces of pink butcher paper to wrap.
+Wrap Brisket: When the internal temperature of the brisket is 165 degrees you will carefully remove the brisket and place onto two pieces of pink butcher paper to wrap.
 Remove the meat probe, tightly wrap the brisket, and then add the meat probe back into the same general area.
 Place back into the smoker to continue smoking until it's done.

 Continue cooking at 250 degrees for another several hours until the brisket approaches 195 degrees.
 At that point, you will use your instant read thermometer to insert and probe the flat and the point for that smooth buttery texture as you check for doneness.
 Anywhere from 195 to 205 it may be done.

-Remove and Rest: Once the brisket is done, remove, still wrapped in butcher paper, and let it rest for 30 minutes.
-Or place into a cooler to hold the temperature until ready to serve.
+Remove and Rest: Once the brisket is done, remove, still wrapped in butcher paper, and let it rest for 30 minutes (or place into a cooler with NO ice to hold the temperature until ready to serve).